Diebsteich station

+It is planned to replace Hamburg-Altona station for long distance and regional trains in 2027.

+Right along the tracks is the border of the quarter Altona-Nord and Bahrenfeld of the Altona borough in Hamburg, Germany.

-The station is named after a small lake in the neighbourhood which no longer exists.
+The station is named after a pond Diebsteich in the neighbourhood which no longer exists.

 Future

 According to the German newspapers Hamburger Morgenpost and Die Welt in September 2009, the Deutsche Bahn AG plans to close the long distance train station at Altona and to build a new station at the area of Diebsteich station.

-The station will be rebuilt and renamed Hamburg Altona, replacing the current Hamburg Altona station, which will be withdrawn from service after completion of the works, allowing terminating trains to proceed to the stabling facilities in Langenfelde without turning around, as well as services travelling onward to Kiel to serve the station without turning around.
+The station will be rebuilt and renamed Hamburg Altona, replacing the current Hamburg Altona station, which will be withdrawn from long distance and regional service after completion of the works, allowing terminating trains to proceed to the stabling facilities in Langenfelde without turning around, as well as services travelling onward to Kiel to serve the station without turning around.

 Station layout

 The station is elevated with an island platform, two tracks and only one exit.
 The station is in the fare zone 101.

 Station services

-The rapid transit trains of the lines S3 and S21 of the Hamburg S-Bahn stop at the station.
-The commuter trains of the line A1 stop at Diebsteich station only during the rush hours.
+The rapid transit trains of the lines S3 and S5 of the Hamburg S-Bahn stop at the station.

-On track 1 the train destinations are Pinneberg (S3), Elbgaustraße railway station (S21) and Kaltenkirchen (A1).
-On track 2 the destination of A1 and S21 is via Holstenstraße toward Hamburg central station (A1) and Aumühle (S21).
-The S21 takes 10 minutes and the A1 only 9 minutes to reach Hamburg central station.
-The trains of the line S3 continue via Hamburg-Altona and Jungfernstieg railway station toward Stade and reach Hamburg central station in 18 minutes.
+On track 1 the train destinations are Pinneberg (S3) and Elbgaustraße station (S5).
+On track 2 the destination of S5 is via Holstenstraße toward Stade.
+The S5 takes 10 minutes to reach Hamburg central station.
+The trains of the line S3 continue via Hamburg-Altona and Jungfernstieg railway station toward Neugraben and reach Hamburg central station in 18 minutes.